Travel Rules and Regulations

 • If the travel includes personal travel dates, you must indicate which dates are for personal travel.

 • If the purpose is a business meeting, you must include who you met with, the purpose, and include an agenda.

-- Domestic Travel Authorization Request: iSchool Director and CHHS Dean.
+- Domestic Travel Authorization Request: iSchool Director.

 - Domestic Travel Reimbursement Request: iSchool Director.

 - International Travel Authorization Request: iSchool Director, SJSU Provost, and SJSU President.

 - International Travel Reimbursement Request: iSchool Director, SJSU Provost, and SJSU President.

 Keep all receipts.
 An itemized receipt is required for any expense over $75.
 Required travel documentation includes receipts for:

 - Rental car

 Conference or other materials documenting your university-related travel should also be saved.
 These documents include travel itineraries or event programs, if applicable.